ecmwf/metview-docs/docs/confluence/odb_tutorial.rst

 * red-to-yellow palette for the positive values above 0.1

-It is complicated to create such a colour palette with one `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icon but we can overcome this difficulty by using three `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icons instead.
+It is complicated to create such a colour palette with one :ref:`Symbol Plotting <msymb_icon>` icon but we can overcome this difficulty by using three :ref:`Symbol Plotting <msymb_icon>` icons instead.
 This time you do not have to create these icons since they are already prepared for you.

 Now visualise your plot again.
 Find the 'sym_small, 'sym_neg' and 'sym_pos' *Symbol Plotting* icons in the folder and select them together - either drag a rectangle around them, or click on each whilst holding down SHIFT.
 Then drag them together into the plot.